jmhobbs/detours-clone/README.md

     # python setup.py install

-That should drop an init script in for you as well as the two clients, detours-gtk and detours-http
+That should drop an init script in for you as well as the clients.

 Start detoursd like so: